 This type of task is event-driven and is initiated by the detection of a hardware or hardware-related function event.
 It starts when the event occurs unless pre-empted by a higher priority task.
 In that case, the External Event task will start as dictated by the task priority assignments.

-For example, an External event task could be associated with an HSC Stop event.
-To associate the HSC0_STOP event to an External event task, select it from the External event drop-down list on the Configuration tab.
+The external event task is associated with the CAN Sync event.
+To associate the CAN_1_SYNC event to an external event task, select it from the External event dropdown list in the Configuration tab.